ckeditor/ckeditor5/docs/features/index.md

 {@img assets/img/features-output.png 800 CKEditor 5 features.}

+## Backwards feature compatibility

+If you want to migrate from CKEditor 4 to CKEditor 5, please check the {@link builds/guides/migrate migration guide} for all the features that are already cover by the modern version.

 ## Feature examples

 Each rich-text editor feature is presented on a separate page, with one or more working demos showcasing a feature along with some customization ideas that you can use in your implementation.